ChiliDevsTeam/contact-form-7-sms/readme.txt

 == Description ==

+[Contact Form 7](https://wordpress.org/plugins/contact-form-7/) is a really powerful and one of the most popular form builder for WordPress.
+It can manage multiple contact forms, plus you can customize the form and the mail contents flexibly with simple markup.

+Using SMS Integration plugin you can send SMS notifications to admin or any number whenever someone submits your forms – you get a nice text message, wherever you are.
+Message text can be customized with form data shortcodes.
+If you’ve got multiple forms, you can setup a different mobile number for each of them

+= Basic Features for this plugin =

+* Admin can get SMS notification when form data submitted from frontend
+* Admin can set same or different numbers for each contact form
+* SMS text can be customized with different form shortcodes
+* Supported Gateway [Vonage(Nexmo)](https://www.vonage.com/), [ClickSend (Inteltech)](https://www.clicksend.com/en/)(Upcoming) and more...

 = Contribute =
 This may have bugs and lack of many features.
 If you want to contribute on this project, you are more than welcome.
-Please fork the repository from [Github](https://github.com/chilidevs/cf7-sms-integration/issues).
+Please fork the repository from [Github](https://github.com/chilidevs/contact-form-7-sms/issues).

 = Author =
 Created and maintained by [ChiliDevs](http://chilidevs.com)